ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 jects of public concernment, for duty requires

-him to keep such things to himself.
+nim to keep sucn things to nimself.

 3. When thou dost enter the printing offi